Tips for Preventing Crime

 - If you have a car alarm - use it at all times.

 - Remove all valuables.
 Never leave handbags, briefcases, cell phones, wallets, cash, or any other valuables in plain view.
 Take special precautions when you visit shopping malls, restaurants and other public places especially over the holiday season.
 Remove your valuables before you leave home or take them into the shop or restaurant with you.
 The time to remove your valuables is before you arrive at your destination.
 Your actions could be observed and you could be telling a potential thief exactly where to find your property.

 - Any suspicious persons, vehicles or activity should be reported immediately to the Palm Beach Police Department.
 Do not wait to confirm your suspicions with a family member or friend.
 Trust your instincts and call police right away.
-You may use the police department’s non-emergency number which is (561) 838-5454 or, in any emergency, always call 9-1-1.
-When outside the Town of Palm Beach report suspicious persons to the local police agency.
+You may use the Police Department’s non-emergency number, (561) 838-5454, or in any emergency, always call 9-1-1.
+When outside the Town of Palm Beach, report suspicious persons to the local police agency.